naguibihab/aws-goodies/Lambda/vanilla-golang/shoppingcart-example/README.md

 ## Design
 Flow charts & ER diagrams are included as a png image

+## Api Gateway
+There are some exported files that can be used to create the Api Gateway in AWS

 ## Usage
 To deploy a function run `deploy.sh` script located in the folder of that function or run `deploy-all.sh` to deploy all scripts